 A truly fantastic example of these hidden gems is a pair of islands on the coast of Nicaragua, the Corn Islands.
 The larger of the two, Great Corn Island, is dotted with brightly colored houses which house its indigenous Creole population.
 When visiting this island, be sure to sample the fresh and delicious produce that acts as the island’s largest industry, Lobster!

 The smaller island, Little Corn, has no roads or major urban development and is where you will want to head if you’re seeking to escape the stresses of modern life.

 10. Marshall Islands, Pacific

 A stay on the Marshall Islands is a trip to paradise.
 Surrounded by 750,000 square miles of ocean, the low-lying Republic of the Marshall Islands (RMI) offers white sand beaches, coral atolls and utter tranquility.
-The privacy here is unrivalled, this is no bustling tourist resort but a calm, small, private boutique resort can be found on Bikendrik Island.
+The privacy here is unrivaled, this is no bustling tourist resort, but a calm, small, private boutique resort can be found on Bikendrik Island.
 The resort can be reached via a direct airport transfer from Brisbane, Australia.
-From Majuro airport, you cross the lagoon by boat to reach Bikendrik Island which takes about 45 minutes.
+From Majuro airport, you cross the lagoon by boat to reach Bikendrik Island, which takes about 45 minutes.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.